tap349/tap349.github.io/_posts/2017-08-01-elixir-troubleshooting.md

-on startup hackney creates a default pool of connections which can be reused globally in application (for requests to the same host) but doesn't use this pool - by default hackney creates and closes connections dynamically.
+on startup hackney creates a default pool of connections which can be reused globally in application (for requests to the same host) but doesn't use this pool - by default all connections are created and closed dynamically.

 to use the default pool, add it to `hackney` options: